raneio/startpoint/README.md

 ### Dependencies

-No dependencies, but we recommend to use Startpoint with [Normalize](https://necolas.github.io/normalize.css/)
+No dependencies, but I recommend to use [Normalize](https://necolas.github.io/normalize.css/)